-The Draft Statement of Accounts was authorised for issue by the Chief Finance Officer on 31 May 2019.
-There are no adjusting or non-adjusting events.
+The Draft Statement of Accounts was authorised for issue by the Assistant Chief Officer - Resources on 10th June 2020.
+There are no adjusting or non-adjusting events not already reflected in this Statement of Accounts.

 Note 7 - Financing and Investment Income and Expenditure